rntz/datafun/README.md

 [latexrun]: https://github.com/aclements/latexrun

-This is a collection of tools I (Michael Arntzenius) use for my LaTeX projects.
+rntztex is a collection of tools I (Michael Arntzenius) use for my LaTeX projects.
 It contains:

 1. A Makefile for LaTeX projects that's short and fairly generic.
 It uses Austin Clements' wonderful [latexrun][] tool, which is included as a git submodule.
    After cloning this repo, you should run:

    ```
-   $ git submodule init && git submodule update
+   $ git submodule update --init --recursive
    ```

    This pulls down latexrun (~315kb as of 2018-05-15); no other installation